Nebraska Avenue Complex: Department of the Navy

-National Security Agency

 From 1951 onwards, the Station housed Armed Forces Security Agency units.
 After its redesignation as the National Security Agency (NSA) in 1952, the Station housed NSA headquarters and its Security Branch, Naval Communications Division.
+NSA headquarters moved to Fort Meade in 1957.

 In 1956, NSA Security Branch, Naval Communications Division was redesigned into Naval Security Group Headquarters Activity.
 By 1961 it changed to Naval Security Group Headquarters, Washington D.C. and in 1968 to Naval Security Group Command, Washington D.C.
 In 1971 it was redesigned as Naval Security Group Command Headquarters.

 The Communication Security Group (COMNAVSECGRU) headquarters staff officially moved from NAVSECSTA to Fort George G. Meade in November 1995.

 Naval Computer and Telecommunications Command was present in the area between December 1990 and August 2001.

 George W. Bush visiting Nebraska Avenue Complex on 19 September 2002.

 On October 16, 1998 Naval Security Station officially disestablished and became the Nebraska Avenue Complex.
 From 1998 to 2005, the Complex was home to Naval Center for Cost Analysis, Naval District Washington Public Safety, Director of Strategic Systems Programs, Office of Civilian Personnel Management and the Navy International Programs Office.

 Department of Homeland Security

 In 2002, the Complex housed Office of Homeland Security, established the year prior.
 After it was reformed into the United States Department of Homeland Security, the Nebraska Avenue Complex became the main headquarters for the department.
 Since 2005, the Nebraska Avenue Complex has been owned by the General Services Administration.

 DHS operations were soon spread across several dozen buildings in the Washington area, however, as the Complex could only accommodate a small portion of its total staff.
-This prompted a search for a larger headquarters, leading to the purchase of St. Elizabeths Hospital West Campus in 2007, but as of 2019, construction and renovation was still underway, and only some personnel had been transferred.
+This prompted a search for a larger headquarters.
+In 2008, ground was broken for the new DHS headquarters facility on the repurposed former St. Elizabeths Hospital West Campus, and the staff moved there in 2019.

+In 2023, the General Services Administration announced that the Nebraska Avenue Complex was being processed for being sold or transferred to another agency.
+By 2025, only the DHS Office of Intelligence and Analysis remained at the complex.